Vrixyz/bevy_fixed_update_task/docs/physics_timestep_loop.md

 # Physics timestep loop

-Let's assume we want to make a game running at 60fps, leveraging physics.
+Let's assume we want to make a game running at 60 frames per second, and use physics simulations.

 In the ideal world, running everything sequentially allows us to finish below the "1/60" seconds allotted time frame.